prl-theworkshop/prl-theworkshop.github.io/caipi_prl2026-ijcai/README.md

 We aim to publish the workshop proceedings through CEUR-WS (https:
 //ceur-ws.org/).
 This is **optional**, meaning accepted submissions can choose to be part of the proceedings but don't have to.
-Pleaes note that CEUR-WS workshop proceedings are archival.
+Please note that CEUR-WS workshop proceedings are archival.
 The Latex template can be found [here](http://ceur-ws.org/Vol-XXX/ CEURART.zip), with more information available [here](https://ceur-ws.org/ HOWTOSUBMIT.html#CEURART).